markjamesm/markjamesm.github.io/_posts/2020-10-29-developing-tui-music-player-csharp-part-two.md

 After making a test branch in Git, I made some major modifications to the code, namely getting rid of the Player class and renaming Gui.cs to Player.cs.
 With these changes in place, we now have a simple player which plays a preset audio file.
 Let's go one level further by Implementing some actual playback controls!

 Before we do so however, let's start by adding a file open dialog to our existing File--Open dialog.
 This will come in handy when we create the play button later on.
-In order to better follow along, I recommend you take a look at this commit <a href="https://github.com/markjamesm/MusicSharp/commit/ee8cc5e146e81ceb5bc8759c9dc24a7c1bc82533" target=_blank>repo here on Github</a> (and support the project with a star!).
+In order to better follow along, I recommend you take a look at this commit <a href="https://github.com/markjamesm/MusicSharp/commit/ee8cc5e146e81ceb5bc8759c9dc24a7c1bc82533">repo here on Github</a> (and support the project with a star!).

 ## Adding an Open File dialog